 About the DISys Lab

-We currently have an amazing team of two doctoral and two masters students and are always looking out for new members to join our group!
+We currently have an amazing team of two doctoral, three masters and one undergrad student.
+We are always looking out for new members to join our group!

 Recent News